SteveBWalton/gedcom-wpf/README.md

 # gedcom-wpf
-A family history object library from a gedcom file.
+A family history object library, viewer and editor for a gedcom files.